AI Content Farms Are Killing Search

 The Bottom Line

-AI content farms are flooding search with machine-generated text optimized for ranking, not accuracy.
+Rewrite to 'Machine-written content farms' or 'Content farms that use algorithms'.
 The economics favor volume over quality, and genuine expertise gets buried under industrial-scale slop.

 Until platforms solve this - and the incentives suggest they won't - individuals need to develop skepticism about any content found through search.
 Seek primary sources.
 Verify authors.
 Use communities with reputation systems.
 And recognize that the fluent text you're reading may have been written by no one who actually understands the topic.